 Welcome to LCAS!
 We are a volunteer organization made up of over 1400 members.
 Our commitment to help preserve wildlife and habitat diversity throughout the Pacific Northwest involve many activities for all ages.
 Come to a Program Meeting or a Bird Walk and get to know us!

---Maeve Sowles, president (at)laneaudubon.org
+--Maeve Sowles, audubon(at)laneaudubon.org

 There are many reasons to love birding.
 It keeps your mind and senses active.
-Listening, observing, trying to decide what bird you are watching are great exercises for the brain.
-It creates learning challenges for the visual, the sounds and the memory of birds you know, to come up with a bird’s identification.
+Listening, observing, then trying to decide what bird you are watching are great exercises for the brain.
+It creates learning challenges for the visual, the sounds, and the memory of birds you know, to come up with a bird’s identification.